angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 Here we have taken some of the concepts learnt in using Brainstorm and applied them to a scenario whereby before, we had not considered facing interaction fully.
-You can do a similar scenario where you have led off of Bayou with Veil of Summer instead.
+You can do a similar scenario where you have initiated off of Bayou with Veil of Summer instead.

 <row variant="pile">{{!BS}} {{!VoS}} {{!LED}} {{!EoA}} {{!TO}}</row>